 This adjustment is not easy for anyone.
 Think about your own work-from-home situation — chances are there are times during the day when you may lose motivation or focus, so why treat your child’s schooling any differently?
 If you notice them becoming frustrated with an assignment or losing interest in their work, take a quick break with them to allow them to reset their minds.
 Whether it’s a snack break or a quick game of basketball, these can be beneficial for their overall productivity.

 Our team at EduKit is doing everything in our power to make some of these adjustments as easy as possible.
-We are excited to continue equipping students with resources and school supplies they need to thrive.
+We are excited to continue equipping students with the resources and distance learning school supply kits they need to thrive.
 If you need new school supplies to last throughout the rest of the school year, order a grade-specific school supply kit today!